mmoreram/BaseBundle/README.md

 one).
 But what happens if your extension (by error or explicitly) doesn't follow this standard?

 Well, nothing will happen.
-The framework will still look for a non-existing class and your desired class will never be instanced.
+The framework will still looking for a non-existing class and your desired class will never be instanced.
 You will spend then some valuable time finding out where the problem is.